LeetLLM

 The same pattern becomes easier to reason about when you strip away the story details and look at the reusable production architecture.

-A concrete five-step trace for ORDER-78432
+A concrete five-step trace for RUN-78432

 Grounding pixels to intent

-How frontier providers expose computer use
+How providers expose computer use

 Browser agents versus full desktop agents